jon-jc/typing-test/README.md

 # Typing Speed Tester

 This Typing Speed Tester is a web application designed to help users improve their typing speed and accuracy in a fun and interactive way.
-Built with React, Vite, TypeScript, and TailwindCSS, it offers a sleek user interface and real-time feedback on typing performance.
+Built with React, Node.js, TypeScript, and TailwindCSS, it offers a sleek user interface and real-time feedback on typing performance.

 ## Getting Started